The 2019 sequel to my 2016 article in Brewery History

 One of the clearest early (1074) indications about the nature of gruit is this one: frumentum vulgariter dicitur Gruyt.
 Translated: the grain ordinarily called gruit (7).
 Conservabimus (8) is probably about conservation.
 Latin pigmentum (9) could be caramelization or a similar reaction when making concentrated wort.
 When boiling down wort the liquid will become ever darker and will eventually be a very dark brown sticky and durable substance.

-Some Latin glossaries make the connection between Grutum and English grout, German Grut and other variations in spelling, but there is no mention of herbs in connection with gruit.
+Some Latin glossaries make the connection between Grutum and English grout, German Grut and other variations in spelling, but there is not yet any mention of herbs in connection with gruit in early sources.

-Two British sources (10-11) from the 13th century in Latin show us what was involved in making gruit.
-In both instances there was a fatal accident recorded by a coroner; people fell into a large vat of boiling gruit (Latin: grutum bulliente).
+Two 13th century British coroners (10-11) were confronted with people that incidentally fell into a large vat of boiling gruit and did not survive.
+They are reports in Latin by government officials and speak of boiling gruit (grutum bulliente en grut’bullientis) and form the strongest possible evidence for our theory on the essence of gruit.
 These two sources are consistent with several others: for instance the gruit kettle that was also present in gruithouses on the continent.
-Boiling gruit in a large kettle is the strongest possible evidence for our theory on the essence of gruit.
 The contents of the kettle could only have been boiling wort, for boiling the various herbs that were present in continental gruithouses makes no sense at all.
-The kettle being large was for added efficiency, the durable gruit made in the kettle could be distributed to a number of brewers with much smaller kettles.
+The kettle being large was for added efficiency, the durable grout made in the kettle could have been for their own use, or be distributed to a number of brewers with much smaller kettles.
 They could have made a stronger and better beer for their clientele in such a way.

 It takes ages before we encounter herbs in connection with gruit like in 14th century Cologne.